5 Worst Eye Problems

 Here are the 5 worst eye problems that affect the elderly.

-1. Glaucoma: Abrupt and severe pain in your eyes and seeing halos can be signs of glaucoma.
+Abrupt and severe pain in your eyes and seeing halos can be signs of glaucoma.
 Glaucoma is an eye condition caused by elevated levels of fluid pressure in the eyes, which can potentially damage the fragile fibers of the optic nerve.
 This damage is irreversible and can even lead to blindness.

-2. Macular Degeneration: Macular degeneration, otherwise known as age-related macular degeneration, is the main cause of blindness in the elderly.
+Macular degeneration, otherwise known as age-related macular degeneration, is the main cause of blindness in the elderly.
 Dry and wet are the two types of AMD that affect seniors.
 Dry AMD affects almost 90-percent of older people, and it occurs when the macula blood vessels thin over time.
 Wet AMD is when irregular blood vessel growths drain fluid and blood in the eyes, which in turn will cause loss of vision and even blindness.

-3. Dry Eyes: This eye condition happens when tear glands can’t make enough quality tears.
+This eye condition happens when tear glands can’t make enough quality tears.
 Dry eyes is a very uncomfortable condition that causes burning, redness and itching.
 In extreme cases, loss of vision can occur.
 A humidifier put in the home or special eye drops could stimulate real tears.
 In more serious cases of dry eyes, prescription drops or surgery may be necessary.

-4. Cataracts: Cataracts cause clouding in a person’s eye lens.
+Cataracts cause clouding in a person’s eye lens.
 This occurs when there is a breakdown of crucial proteins that’s main purpose are to help keep their lens clear.
 Cataracts are often found in people over 45.
 This is often the age when the lenses begin to have trouble changing shape to focus vision for far-sighted and close objects.

-5. Blurred Vision: Problems seeing in dim light conditions and declined color intensity are symptoms the elderly need to watch out for.
+Problems seeing in dim light conditions and declined color intensity are symptoms the elderly need to watch out for.
 Surgery is the only way to cure blurred vision, but it’s only suggested when cataracts impair a person’s ability to do every day activities or if there is a lot of pain.